Needed was a laugh

 - "Rashomon"-Style: The details surrounding Vince's departure from the band in 1992 vary depending on who is telling the story.
 Vince claims that he was fired from the band, while Nikki and Tommy claim that Vince quit.

 - Rated M for Manly: Take away the outfits (which they've abandoned) and it's guy music.

-- Shot to the Heart: The song "Kickstart My Heart" was supposedly inspired by Nikki being revived by an adrenaline shot to the heart after almost dying of a heroin overdose.
+- Shot to the Heart: "Kickstart My Heart" was inspired by Nikki being revived by an adrenaline shot to the heart after almost dying of a heroin overdose.

-- Stage Names: Neil and Lee shortened their names a bit, while Mick Mars is Robert Allan Deal and Nikki Sixx is Frank Carlton Serafino Feranna, Jr. (Sixx has been his legal name since 1975).
+- Stage Names: Neil and Lee shortened their names a bit, while Mick Mars is Robert Alan Deal and Nikki Sixx is Frank Carlton Serafino Feranna, Jr. (Nikki Sixx has been his legal name since 1975).